-First off, there were no real mushroom harmed in the making of these, they are merely shaped like mushrooms, second they don't taste like mushrooms either, they are a soft lightly spiced cookie wit a cocoa glaze on top and a vanilla glaze as "glue" for the stems to stay in the caps.
+First off, there were no real mushroom harmed in the making of these, they are merely shaped like mushrooms, second they don't taste like mushrooms either, they are a soft lightly spiced cookie with a cocoa glaze on top and a vanilla glaze as "glue" for the stems to stay in the caps.

 Dipping in the glaze "glue".
 Letting the excess drip off.
 Fitting into the cap.
 Drying upside down.

 I push all the cookies next to each other while the stems are gluing to keep them upright.
 Once the stems are glued, dip the caps in the cocoa icing.
 Let the excess drip off.
 Dry on a cooling rack.
-I didn't get a chance to take a picture of an alternate way to dry them, but what also works is taking several empty paper towel rolls and cutting 1 1/2′ lengths and setting the cooking inside them upright, so the icing drips down all edges evenly when drying.
+I didn't get a chance to take a picture of an alternate way to dry them, but what also works is taking several empty paper towel rolls and cutting 1 ½' lengths and setting the cooking inside them upright, so the icing drips down all edges evenly when drying.

-- ¼ c sweet cream butter, room temp
+- ¼ cup unsalted butter, room temp

-- ½ c granulated sugar
+- ½ cup granulated sugar

-- 2 eggs, room temp
+- 2 large eggs, room temp

-- ¼ c plain yogurt
+- ¼ cup plain yogurt

-- ¾ c honey
+- ¾ cup honey

 - 4 cups all-purpose flour

-- 1 ½ tsp baking soda
+- 1 ½ teaspoon baking soda

-- 1 tsp cinnamon
+- 1 ½ teaspoon ground cinnamon

-- ½ tsp ginger
+- ½ teaspoon ground ginger